Introduction to Project Management Job Interview Questions And Answers

 Answer: We have 2 suggestions for you here.

 - Keep this straightforward.
-Don’t attempt to *trick* the interviewer by sharing a weakness that is actually a strength!
+Don’t attempt to *trick* the interviewer by sharing a weakness that is a strength!

 Answer: This seemingly mundane question is NOT an opportunity to regale the interviewer with your after-hour activities!
 J